 Giuliani received loud applause at 2002's parade, as one of the largest crowds ever came out to remember those lost in the September 11 attacks.

-Their feet not touching the ground, brightly costumed young Irish step-dancers float up Fifth Avenue.
+Brightly costumed Irish step-dancers float up Fifth Avenue.

-A marching group moves past a giant Abercrombie and Fitch billboard.
+A marching group moves past a giant Abercrombie & Fitch billboard.

 Cardinal Edward Egan poses for a photo during the 248th parade.
-There are more Americans who claim to be Irish than there are Irish in Ireland.
-(36.3 million Americans reported they had Irish ancestry in 2008.
-The population of Ireland was 4.4 million at the time.)
+There are more Americans of Irish descent than there are Irish people in Ireland.
+(Some 36.3 million Americans reported they had Irish ancestry in 2008.
+At the time, the population of Ireland was 4.4 million.)

 Two girls from Irish-American Society wait to perform.